Review the prerequisites before you deploy a VI workload domain.

 - Decide on the following passwords:

-Although the individual Cloud Foundation components support different password requirements, VMware recommends that you set passwords following a common set of requirements across all components:
+Although the individual VMware Cloud Foundation components support different password requirements, you must set passwords following a common set of requirements across all components:

 - vCenter Server root password

 - Minimum length: 12

 - Maximum length: 16

 - At least one lowercase letter, one uppercase letter, a number, and one of the following special characters: ! @ # $ ^ *